itskingori/annotator_store-gem/README.md

 | ------ | -------- | ------------------------------------------------------- |
 | GET    | /search  | An object with total and rows fields                    |

-Total is an integer denoting the total number of annotations matched by the search, while rows is a list containing what might be a subset of these annotations.
+_Total_ is an integer denoting the total number of annotations matched by the search, while _rows_ is a list containing what might be a subset of these annotations.

-If implemented, this method should also support the `limit` and `offset` query parameters for paging through results.
+If implemented, this endpoint should also support the `limit` and `offset` query parameters for paging through results.

+_Ps: Pagination with limit and offset not yet implemented.
+See [issue #1][15]._

 Returns (example):